Vincent-Louis-DGA/CalcCodeCoverage/README.md

 This project has two packages:
 * `com.automationpanda.example` contains `calc.py`, which has a basic Calculator class.
 * `com.automationpanda.tests` contains `test_calc.py`, which contains `unittest` test cases.

+Instructions

+Download or Clone this repo : git clone https://github.com/Vincent-Louis-DGA/CalcCodeCoverage/

+For each TP, follow instructions described at the root of the repo :
+* TP-TechnicalDebt.docx
+* TP-StruturalCoverage.docx